TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 5. Assessments, results and validity of results

-H. 5.1 MOOCs, MicroMasters and short programmes on third party platforms/edX
+K. 5.1 MOOCs, MicroMasters and short programs on third-party platforms/edX

 i.
-The course team lecturer is responsible for results of assessments being shared as quickly as possible and no later than 15 working days after the assessment.
+The course team lecturer is responsible for registering the assessment’s results in the third-party platform/administration system as quickly as possible and no later than 15 working days after the assessment.

 ii.
 Learners can contact the course team directly about any questions regarding their results.
-If no agreement is reached between the learner and the course team, the course team can escalate the case to the ES Quality Assurance Board (QABoard.ES@tudelft.nl) for a binding settlement.
+If no agreement is reached between the learner and the course team, the course team can escalate the case to the ES QA Board (QABoard.ES@tudelft.nl) for a binding settlement.

 iii.
-The ES Quality Assurance Board may declare an assessment invalid if a proper assessment of the knowledge, insight and skills has not proved reasonably possible.
-The ES Quality Assurance Board may draw up further rules for this.
+The ES QA Board may declare an assessment invalid if a proper assessment of the knowledge, insights and skills has not proved reasonably possible.
+The ES QA Board may draw up further rules for this.

 iv.
 In general, the period of validity of course results from an assessment is indefinite.

 i.
 With the approval of the course team, there can be one retake of the final assessment.
-In exceptional cases, the Board of Examiners of the faculty offering the course may grant an extra retake.
+In exceptional cases, the QA Board with the advice of the Board of Examiners of the faculty offering the course, may grant an extra retake.

 ii.
-The course team lecturer is responsible for results of assessments being shared as quickly as possible and no later than 15 working days after the assessment.
+The course team lecturer is responsible for registering the assessment’s results in the administration system as quickly as possible and no later than 15 working days after the assessment.

 iv.
-The Board of Examiners of the faculty may declare an assessment invalid if a proper assessment of the knowledge, insight and skills has not proved reasonably possible.
+The QA Board with the advice of the Board of Examiners of the faculty may declare an assessment invalid if a proper assessment of the knowledge, insight and skills has not proved reasonably possible.

 v.
 In general, the period of validity of course results from an assessment is indefinite.

-H. 5.3 Professional Education courses and Professional Certificate Programmes
+M. 5.3 Professional Education courses and Professional Certificate Programs

 i.
 With approval of the course team, there can be one retake of the final assessment.
-In exceptional cases, the ES Quality Assurance Board may grant an extra retake.
+In exceptional cases, the ES QA Board may grant an extra retake.

 ii.
-The course team lecturer is responsible for results of assessments being shared as quickly as possible and no later than 15 work days after the assessment.
+The course team lecturer is responsible for registering the assessment’s results in the administration system as quickly as possible and no later than 15 working days after the assessment.

 iii.
 Learners can contact the course team directly for any questions regarding their results.
 The course team needs to provide the learner with a copy of the assessment work, if requested.
-If no agreement is reached between the learner and the course team, the learner or course team can escalate the case to the ES Quality Assurance Board (QABoard.ES@tudelft.nl) for a binding settlement.
+If no agreement is reached between the learner and the course team, the learner or course team can escalate the case to the ES QA Board (QABoard.ES@tudelft.nl) for a binding settlement.
+The QA Board will consult the learner and the course team before making a final decision.

 iv.
-The ES Quality Assurance Board may declare an assessment invalid if a proper assessment of the knowledge, insight and skills has not proved reasonably possible.
-The ES Quality Assurance Board may draw up further rules for this.
+The ES QA Board may declare an assessment invalid if a proper assessment of the knowledge, insights and skills has not proved reasonably possible.
+The ES QA Board may draw up further rules for this.

 v.
 In general, the period of validity of course results from an assessment is indefinite.

 vi.
-For some courses which form part of a programme, the period of validity can be restricted by the Director ES Education only if the knowledge and/or insight that was examined has become outdated or if the skills that were examined have become outdated.
-This is sometimes the case for short learning programmes (as courses are being regularly updated).
+For some courses which form part of a program, the period of validity can be restricted by the Director ES Education only if the knowledge and/or insights that were examined have become outdated or if the skills that were examined have become outdated.
+This is sometimes the case for short learning programs (as courses are being regularly updated).
 In such cases the period of validity is clearly stated on the course website or course syllabus.
 In such cases, if there are any delays from the ES side, the validity will be extended by the duration of the delay.

 vii.
-In individual cases, the ES Quality Assurance Board may extend periods of validity.
+In individual cases, the ES QA Board may extend periods of validity.

 6. Fraud and Code of Conduct

-I. 6.1 MOOCs, MicroMasters and short programmes on third party platforms/edX
+N. 6.1 MOOCs, MicroMasters® and short programs on third-party platforms/edX

 i.
-If fraud is detected or suspected during the final assessment, the Board of Examiners of the faculty offering the course, can decide on one of the following sanctions (depending on the seriousness of the case):
+If fraud is detected or suspected during the final assessment, the QA Board with the advice of the Board of Examiners of the faculty offering the course, can decide on one of the following sanctions (depending on the seriousness of the case):

 a. an invalid result